 Benefits Access: Our team works to connect low-income New Yorkers with benefits to access food across all five boroughs.
 Our staff screens individuals for federal nutrition assistance programs, and helps them through the application and recertification process.
-In 2015, our team helped over 2,000 families access SNAP, the Supplemental Nutrition Assistance Program, formerly known as food stamps.
 Our VISTA program also increases access to nutrition benefits nationwide.

 Child Nutrition: Our child nutrition program works to ensure that every child in America has access to sufficient, nutritious food.
 By increasing participation in free summer meals and school breakfasts, we connect kids with the food they need in order to grow and thrive.

 Farm Fresh Program Community-Supported Agriculture (CSA) Initiative: Our pioneering community-supported agriculture program provides subsidized shares of fresh regional produce, in season, to low-income families.

 Food Action Board (FAB): Our FAB program empowers low-income community members to fight for their own futures and build the anti-hunger movement by helping them develop their leadership, advocacy, and community organizing skills.
 FAB Members take on key positions and leadership roles in efforts at the city, state, and federal levels aimed at promoting food security and economic opportunity.
 In the past year, Hunger Free America has worked with about 60 community members in five different under-resourced neighborhoods throughout New York City.